248.AI

 Futurist & Expressive

-We landed on Direction B — Quiet & Literate.
-It rejected AI-category clichés without sliding into academic austerity, gave the brand room to be recognized for its substance, and made the Game of Life concept legible — a quiet brand could surprise you with an interactive hero; a loud brand would drown it out.
+We landed on Direction B, Quiet & Literate.
+It rejected the AI-category clichés without sliding into academic austerity, and it made the Game of Life concept legible: a quiet brand could surprise you with an interactive hero.
+A loud one would drown it out.

 Exploration

-Choosing Direction B was a strategic call — but the execution still had to be found.
-I pushed a wide range of visual routes through layout and hero studies: different relationships between headline and grid, alternate type scales, warmer vs cooler neutrals, and how aggressively the dot system should read as "tech" versus "editorial."
+Finding the execution took a wide range of layout and hero studies: headline-to-grid relationships, type scales, warmer vs cooler neutrals, and how aggressively the dot system should read as "tech" versus "editorial."

-248.AI brand exploration study — alternate layout and hero treatment 248.AI brand exploration study — alternate layout and hero treatment 248.AI brand exploration study — alternate layout and hero treatment 248.AI brand exploration study — alternate layout and hero treatment 248.AI brand exploration study — alternate layout and hero treatment 248.AI brand exploration study — alternate layout and hero treatment 248.AI brand exploration study — alternate layout and hero treatment
+248.AI brand exploration study 248.AI brand exploration study 248.AI brand exploration study 248.AI brand exploration study 248.AI brand exploration study 248.AI brand exploration study 248.AI brand exploration study

 Visual Language